 Why Do We Believe in Dream Jobs?

 This is one of those questions I ask myself some days, and it might sound a little pessimistic, but I sort of stopped believing in “dream jobs.”
 I know as a child, I imagined my dream job being one that was fun and left me plenty of time to be with my friends.
-In fact, in my dream job I made the big bucks, all my coworkers were my friends, and we all got along all the time.
-Sounds a little too dreamy for the realist that I am these days.

-Aspiring to a “dream job” isn’t a bad thing if your dream is to work really hard.
+At the end of the day, aspiring to a “dream job” isn’t a bad thing if your dream is to work really hard.

 When we build the idea of a “dream job” around it being something that you fall into by chance, similarly to the way our culture views love, we take away from the hard work and dedication that goes into achieving either of those things.
-We also decrease our chances of finding and keeping them.

 5 Ways to Practice Being Content in Your Current Job